VincentEquityLab/Capstone/README.md

 ## 🌲 Random Forest Regressor
 📂 **File**: `5-Random_Forest_C_ipynb.ipynb`

-The **Random Forest** model was used to improve predictive performance compared to a simple Decision Tree.
-Thanks to its ensemble approach, it generalizes better on complex data.
+The **Random Forest Regressor** was implemented as an ensemble method to enhance predictive accuracy and reduce overfitting compared to a standalone decision tree.
+It aggregates predictions from multiple decision trees, leading to more stable and accurate outputs.

 📉 **Results**:

-- ✅ RMSE: **125,725.50**
+- ✅ **RMSE**: 125,725.50
-- 📈 R² Score: **0.878**
+- 📈 **R² Score**: 0.878

 📊 **Top 10 Feature Importances – Random Forest**
 ![Top 10 Random Forest Features](top%2010%20random%20forest.png)